stuffedwombat/stuffedwombat.github.io/dlog.md

 <br>
 This is basically a fully realised gameplay loop and i like it very much.<br>
 Oh yeah, I forgot to say: I thought that the "7 day roguelike" on itch.io (which I initially made the game for) was for action rogulikes (downwell, etg, etc).<br>
-So from the start, I thought that the game contains randomly generated levels.<br>
+So from the start of development, I thought that the game has to contain randomly generated levels.<br>
 That is pretty hard to code, but if I only have to randomly generate single rooms its doable.<br>
 <br>
 So having the player fluidly dropping into singlescreen room after singlescreen room makes coding the game easy, but it also feels cool with the physics based corpses of dead enemies.
 They ofc also fall down and over time you have this huge graveyard of dead things kind of "following" you as you go downwards.